Skip to main content

 In an effort to support new and creative events and activities that Stamp does allow for student organizations, university departments, and non-university clients to have events that extend beyond the posted building hours, for an additional fee.

-2. Extended building hours will not exceed Sun - Thurs: 7am - 12am and Fri - Sat: 7am - 3am.
+2. Extended building hours will not exceed Sun - Thurs: 7am - 12am; and Fri - Sat: 7am - 3am.

 a.
-Events must be scheduled to end prior at least 30 minutes prior to the closing of the building to ensure that there time for the host to clean up and to give all guests time to exit the building prior to building closing.
+Events must be scheduled to end prior at least 30 minutes prior to the closing of the building to ensure that there is time for the host to clean up and to give all guests time to exit the building prior to building closing.

 b.
 During extended building hours clients will only have access to the rooms that have already been reserved.